 Ohio’s Legal Aids are funded principally through three sources: the Ohio Legal Assistance Foundation, which distributes revenue from interest on lawyer trust accounts (IOLTA), interest on trust accounts (IOTA), and a civil filing fee surcharge; the federal Legal Services Corporation, which distributes funds authorized by Congress; and private donations and grants.
 Tragically, funding has dramatically decreased since the onset of the economic recession, just as demand for legal assistance has increased.
 Today, over 20% of Ohioans qualify for Legal Aid.
 Because of declining funding, for every case that legal aid accepts, three Ohioans are turned away.

-Provide a legal voice to those who can’t afford it and help a child with disabilities succeed in school, assist a veteran in securing benefits, and protect a victim of domestic violence.
+Support legal aid and help a child with disabilities succeed in school, assist a veteran in securing benefits, and protect a victim of domestic violence.
 You can make the difference – Give Now.